tanzilli/botbyexamples/README.md

 # simplebot

-Very basic Telegram gate remote controller for Raspberry Pi
+Very basic examples of Telegram bot in Python for Raspberry Pi

 ## Installing